carbon-language/carbon-lang/llvm/docs/LangRef.rst

 representation; that is, the integral representation may be target dependent or unstable (not backed by a fixed integer).

-``inttoptr`` instructions converting integers to non-integral pointer types are ill-typed, and so are ``ptrtoint`` instructions converting values of non-integral pointer types to integers.
-Vector versions of said instructions are ill-typed as well.
+``inttoptr`` and ``ptrtoint`` instructions converting integers to non-integral pointer types or vice versa are implementation defined, and subject to likely future revision in semantics.
+Vector versions of said instructions are as well.
+Users of non-integral-pointer types are advised not to design around current semantics as they may very well change in the nearish future.

 .. _globalvars: